 ABSTRACT

-At its core, this awareness is not intentional but emerges from the chaotic interactions of deterministic components.
 As feedback loops naturally form, those that enhance a system’s ability to interact with its environment are more likely to persist and propagate.

 These feedback loops create a natural entropy management mechanism within sufficiently complex causal structures: